jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 .. image:: _static/merge_range.png

 The ``merge_range()`` method writes its ``data`` argument using :func:`write()`.
 Therefore it will handle numbers, strings and formulas as usual.
 If this doesn't handle you data correctly then you can overwrite the first cell with a call to one of the other ``write_*()`` methods using the same :ref:`Format <format>` as in the merged cells.

+See also :ref:`ex_merge1`.